-While critics like Norouzi see these as sweetheart deals for connected firms, developers such as Donatelli see complicated public-private partnerships that require companies with a track record of success.
+While critics like Parisa Norouzi of Empower D.C. see these as sweetheart deals for connected firms, developers such as Donatelli see complicated public-private partnerships that require companies with a track record of success.

 "It's not really a question of who's in power and who do I know," said Donatelli, who said his company has won land deals under several mayors, not just Fenty.

 Donatelli Development was awarded storefront property along Georgia Avenue.
 One of those parcels is now a "Chez Billy," a restaurant co-owned by the developer.
 (WAMU Photo by Patrick Madden)